Consumer Attitudes on Artisanal Gold Mining

 Basic Education for Respondents

-Prior to going deeper on artisanal gold mining issues, we briefly educated respondents on basics around gold mining:
+Before going deeper into artisanal gold mining issues, we briefly educated respondents on the basics of gold mining:

 When previously asked about their concern for environmental and social issues, women seemed a bit ambivalent.
 But, after a little bit of education, women displayed more concern for miners’ issues.
 Overall, 62% of respondents saw dangerous working conditions as the most pressing issue facing independent subsistence miners.

-More women (65%) than men (55%) said dangerous work conditions; more women (47%) than men (35%) said local poverty around mine site.
-However, more men (39%) than women (27%) said deforestation and same for environmental pollution: men (47%) versus women (42%).
-Child labor ranked very low for both conglomerate and ASM miners.
+More women (65%) than men (55%) said dangerous work conditions; more women (47%) than men (35%) said local poverty around the mine site.
+However, more men (39%) than women (27%) said deforestation and the same for environmental pollution: men (47%) versus women (42%).
+Child labor ranked very low for both conglomerates and ASM miners.

 More Education on Artisanal Mining Issues

-Miners working independently, using predominantly manually-intensive methods, is referred to as artisanal and small-scale mining (ASM)
+Miners working independently, using predominantly manually-intensive methods, are referred to as artisanal and small-scale mining (ASM)

 It is low-tech, labor-intensive mineral processing and extraction mining that generates a living for over 100 million people living in rural and impoverished countries.
 Artisanal and small-scale mining (ASM) accounts for 20% of the gold mined in the world.